unional/type-plus/README.md

 - `isXXX(value)`: ensure typeof `value` is `XXX`
 - `noXXX(value)`: ensure typeof `value` does not contain `XXX`. i.e. cannot assign `XXX` to `value`.

+## Attribution

+Some of the code in this library are created by other people in the TypeScript community.
+I merely adding them in and may be making some adjustments.
+When ever possible, I add attribution to the person who created those code in the file.

 ## Contribute